gocd/docs.go.cd/content/extension_points/yum_repository_poller.md

 ### Package definition

 In case of this plugin, the package definition is completely determined by the package spec.
 The package spec may be in any of the following formats.
-Please refer the [repoquery man page](https://linux.die.net/man/1/repoquery) for details.
+Please refer to the [repoquery man page](https://linux.die.net/man/1/repoquery) for details.

 ```
 name